codeguy/php-the-right-way/_posts/05-06-01-Internationalization-and-Localization.md

 First of all, we need to define those two similar concepts and other related things:

-- **Internationalization** is when you organize your code so it can be adapted to different languages or regions without refactors.
+- **Internationalization** is when you organize your code so it can be adapted to different languages or regions without refactorings.
 This is usually done once - preferably, in the beginning of the project, or else you'll probably need some huge changes in the source!
 - **Localization** happens when you adapt the interface (mainly) by translating contents, based on the i18n work done before.
-It usually is done every time a new language or region needs support, and is updated when new interface pieces are added, as they need to be available in all supported languages.
+It usually is done every time a new language or region needs support and is updated when new interface pieces are added, as they need to be available in all supported languages.
 - **Pluralization** defines the rules needed between different languages to interoperate strings containing numbers and counters.
 For instance, in English when you have only one item, it's singular, and anything different from that is called plural; plural in this language is indicated by adding an S after some words, and sometimes changes parts of it.
-In other languages such as Russian or Serbian there are two plural forms plus the singular one - you may even find languages with a total of four, five or six forms, such as Slovenian, Irish or Arabic.
+In other languages, such as Russian or Serbian, there are two plural forms in addition to the singular - you may even find languages with a total of four, five or six forms, such as Slovenian, Irish or Arabic.

 ## Common ways to implement
 The easiest way to internationalize PHP software is by using array files and using those strings in templates, such as